kennylevinsen/seatd/README.md

 ### seatd

-A seat management deamon, that does everything it needs to do.
+A seat management daemon, that does everything it needs to do.
 Nothing more, nothing less.
 Depends only on libc.

 ### libseat